kiweezi/NvidiaFE-notify/README.md

 ## Usage

 NvidiaFE-notify is a command line tool.
-It's intended usage is as a linux [systemd service](https://medium.com/codex/setup-a-python-script-as-a-service-through-systemctl-systemd-f0cc55a42267).
+It's intended usage is as a linux [systemd service](https://medium.com/codex/setup-a-python-script-as-a-service-through-systemctl-systemd-f0cc55a42267), a template can be found [here](https://github.com/kiweezi/NvidiaFE-notify/blob/main/nvidiafe-notify.service).
 The bot can also be executed through the shell, therefore [tmux](https://www.howtogeek.com/671422/how-to-use-tmux-on-linux-and-why-its-better-than-screen/) can also be used.

 ### Systemd service